Prologue

 And then all that was left was the peaceful spring landscape.
 A bright, hazy blue sky blotted with silken clouds.
 From somewhere high above came the song of a skylark.

 The child stood there in a daze.
-Or rather, he stood there numb, seeing and feeling nothing.
-He stared straight ahead with unblinking eyes.
+Or rather, he stood there numb, seeing nothing, feeling nothing, staring straight ahead with unblinking eyes.
 As if pushed by the gentle wind at his back his feet moved.
 He took a step, and then another.
 He started walking almost like an automaton, his stride at length growing more even.

 After a few steps he blinked once and suddenly seemed to take hold of his senses.
 His feet stopped.
 He took in his surroundings and blinked several more times in amazement.